 One of the primary educational missions of the Neuroradiology Division is our ACGME-accredited fellowship.
 The mission of our fellowship is to produce fellows who are excellent clinical diagnostic neuroradiologists in all aspects of neuroimaging and who are outstanding consultants to referring physicians, working with them to advance patient care.
 For those fellows interested in academic neuroradiology, we aim to provide them with the fundamentals to pursue an academic career.

 The Division of Neuroradiology offers a one-year diagnostic neuroradiology fellowship program that is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) for six positions per year.
 We participate in the Radiology Specialty Match sponsored by the National Resident Matching Program (NRMP) and applicants must register for the match.
 Be aware that deadlines differ each year.
-For applicants who will be starting their fellowship on or after July 2021, we currently use ERAS (Electronic Residency Application Service).
-Please submit all application materials on the ERAS website.
+We currently use ERAS (Electronic Residency Application Service) so please submit all application materials on the ERAS website.

 Fellowship training occurs at the University of Michigan Health System (UMHS), which includes dedicated rotations at C. S. Mott Children’s Hospital and Women’s Hospital which are attached to the main University Hospital and at our East Ann Arbor (EAA) Health and Geriatrics Center which includes an outpatient imaging facility.
 Fellows also rotate at the VA Ann Arbor Heathcare System.